 Once you are registered you can view available sheltered housing properties online each week and if you see something suitable you can bid for it.
 Bidding means 'show an interest in'.

 Property adverts are live between 12:01 am on Thursday morning and midnight on Monday.
 This gives you five days to put your bids on each week.
 You can place one bid every week.
 It does not matter when in the cycle you place your bid as it will not impact your final position.

 There are four ways in which you, a family member or friend, can place a bid or express your interest every week using Basingstoke Homebid.
 You can:

-If requested you can receive a weekly newsletter to show you what properties are available.
-You should receive this on a Friday or Saturday every week.
-Should you wish to use an alternative method of placing a bid, you can cancel the newsletter at any time.
+If you have requested a weekly newsletter, you should receive this on a Friday or Saturday every week.
+If you decide to use an alternative method of placing a bid, you can cancel the newsletter at any time.